 The park is gorgeous, and Trail Ridge Road highlights the best of it!
 I just love Colorado, especially in September!
 You get the most beautiful weather and everything starts turning gold.

-Our cabin was a bit further down the lane.
-It had running water, in the sense of a hose running from the creek out back.
+Our cabin was primitive, but I absolutely loved it!
+It had running water, in the form of a hose running from the creek out back.
 That’s an outhouse back there, too!
 And a wood burning stove, which we didn’t use.
 So, it’s not truly backpacking, but pretty primitive.
 No electricity, of course!
 These were real cabins from Crystal’s heydey in the 1860’s or so.

 Crystal is truly a magical little spot, and I hope I’m lucky enough to come back here and stay again!
 I’m envious of the lucky few who own these cabins and return summer after summer.
 What a life!